 The Accademia Gallery is most widely known for exhibiting the authentic version of Michelangelo’s David.
-This guide will provide information on visiting Accademia’s prestigious repertoire of Renaissance classics and how to get Accademia gallery tickets.
+This guide will provide information on visiting the gallery’s prestigious repertoire of Renaissance classics and how to get Accademia Gallery tickets.

 - Statue of David Evening Tour

 - Florence in a Day Combo Tour with David and Uffizi

 Accademia Gallery’s Art Collections: What To See